Skip to main content

 A soldier and an emperor who ruled Rome from 98 to 117 CE, Trajan was the second of the “Five Good Emperors” of the Nerva-Antonine dynasty.
 His military and imperial successes launched him to popular fame.
 He granted citizenship and the rights that came with it to people from the far-reaching provinces that his forces conquered, expanding and fundamentally changing the concept of what it meant to be Roman.

 Ancient Splendor: Roman Art in the Time of Trajan is co-organized by StArt and Saint Louis Art Museum.
-The exhibition is curated by Lucrezia Ungaro, archeological curator of the city of Rome.
+The exhibition is curated by Lucrezia Ungaro, archaeological curator of the city of Rome.

 Scroll back to top